supabase-community/supabase-kt/README.md

     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)
-        handleDeepLinks(supabaseClient) //if you don't call this function the library will throw an error when trying to authenticate with oauth setContent {
+        initializeAndroid(supabaseClient) //if you don't call this function the library will throw an error when trying to authenticate with oauth setContent {
             MaterialTheme {
                 val session by supabaseClient.auth.currentSession.collectAsState()